Starting January 1, 2019, boards of directors are required to provide written authorization for large transfers of funds.

 Notwithstanding any other law, transfers of greater than ten thousand dollars ($10,000) or 5 percent of an association’s total combine reserve and operating account deposits, whichever is lower, shall not be authorized from the association’s reserve or operating accounts without prior written board approval.
 This section shall apply in addition to any other applicable requirements of this part.
 (Civ.
 Code §5502.)

-Transfers Into Reserves.
+Reserve Transfers.
 The same solution can be used for monthly transfers into reserves that exceed $10,000.
 Boards can approve a resolution or motion in the minutes giving written approval to the management company to make such transfers into the reserves.

 Recommendation: Because these matters are unsettled, boards should rely on their association's legal counsel on how best to proceed.